iamobservable/open-webui-starter/README.md

 6. [Service Examples](#service-examples)
 7. [Contribution](#contribution)

+---

+## 📢 Connect with the Observable World Community

+Welcome!
+Join the [Observable World Discord](https://discord.gg/xD89WPmgut) to connect with like-minded others and get real-time support.
+If you encounter any challenges, I'm here to help however I can!

+---

+## ❤️ Donations

+Thank you for finding this useful!
+Your support means the world to me.
+If you’d like to [help me continue sharing code freely](https://github.com/sponsors/iamobservable), any donation—no matter how small—would go a long way.
+Together, we can keep this community thriving!

+---

 ## Dependencies

 - **[Git](https://git-scm.com/)**: Version control system for managing code changes
 - **[Docker](https://docs.docker.com/)**: Containerization platform for running and deploying applications

+---

 ## Installation